-No. Objective / Policy Comment Policy D.4.23 Requires conditions on water permits that clearly define the take amount in instantaneous take rates and total volumes, including by reference to the temporal aspects of the take and use, and require that the water take is metered and information on rates and total volume of the take is provided electronically to the regional council, and for water permits for takes equal to or greater than 10 litres per second, require the water meter to be telemetered to the regional council, and clearly define when any restrictions and cessation of the water take must occur to ensure compliance with freshwater water quantity limits set in this plan, and The proposal is only partially consistent with this policy, as the applicants are arguing that so long as pumping data is recorded electronically and available for the council upon request, telemetry is not required.
-All other provisions will be met.
-5) require the use of a backflow prevention system to prevent the backflow of contaminants to surface water or ground water from irrigation systems used to apply animal effluent, agrichemical or nutrients, and 6) specify when and under what circumstances the permit will be reviewed pursuant to Section 128(1) of the RMA, including by way of a common review date with other water permits in a catchment.
+No. Objective / Policy Comment Policy D.4.23 Requires conditions on water permits that 1) clearly define the take amount in instantaneous take rates and total volumes, including by reference to the temporal aspects of the take and use, and 2) require that the water take is metered and information on rates and total volume of the take is provided electronically to the regional council, and recorded electronically and available for the council upon for water permits for takes equal to or greater than 10 litres per second, require the water meter to be telemetered to the regional council, and clearly define when any restrictions and cessation of the water take must occur to ensure compliance with freshwater water quantity limits set in this plan, and require the use of a backflow prevention system to prevent the backflow of contaminants to surface water or ground water from irrigation systems used to apply animal effluent, agrichemical or nutrients and 6) specify when and under what circumstances the permit will be reviewed pursuant to Section 128(1) of the RMA, including by way of a common review date with other water permits in a catchment.

-Table 10.
+Table 9.
 Assessment against relevant objectives and policies for the Regional Water and Soil Plan for Northland.

 No. Objective / Policy Comment Objective 7.4 Requires the maintenance or enhancement of water quality of natural water bodies.
 This proposal is consistent with this objective as the effects of the take and use of the water will have no more than minor impacts on the shallow aquifer and other surface water bodies, as discussed in Section 4.2 .
-Objective 10.4.1 • Seeks to maintain the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality.
+Objective 10.4.1 Seeks to maintain the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality.
 Ditto above.
 Policy 10.5.1 Seeks to ensure the sustainable use of resources by avoiding takes that exceed recharge.
 Saltwater intrusion, reduced groundwater quality, significant drawdown, and adverse effects on surface water resources can arise where takes exceed recharge.
 This proposal is consistent with this policy as the cumulative allocation in this aquifer management zone is only 11% of mean annual recharge, which is a low limit on a national scale.

-No. Objective / Policy Comment Policy 10.5.2 • Recognises that aquifers are at risk in certain circumstances and that adverse effects on water quality should be avoided.
+No. Objective / Policy Comment Policy 10.5.2 Recognises that aquifers are at risk in certain circumstances and that adverse effects on water quality should be avoided.
 This proposal is consistent with this policy in that current water quality will be maintained.
 Policy 10.5.4 Seeks that groundwater allocations take into account reduction in recharge that may occur in time.
 This proposal is consistent with this policy in that the analysis assumed no rainfall for the entire 96 days of pumping.
 Policy 10.5.7 Requires the Northland Regional Council to consider effects of a groundwater take and use on surface water bodies.
 This proposal is consistent with this policy as the effects of the take and use of the water will have no more than minor impacts on the shallow aquifer and other surface water bodies, as discussed in Section 4.2 .
-Policy 10.5.9 • Seeks to avoid, remedy or mitigate any ground subsidence as a result of groundwater takes, use or diversion, where this is likely to cause adverse flooding, drainage problems, or building damage.
+Policy 10.5.9 Seeks to avoid, remedy or mitigate any ground subsidence as a result of groundwater takes, use or diversion, where this is likely to cause adverse flooding, drainage problems, or building damage.
 This proposal is consistent with this policy as subsidence effects will be no more than minor in the context of a rural setting, as discussed in Section 4.4 .